Updated on March 4th, 2026 by Felix Martinez

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

 Oil and gas can be a “boom-and-bust” industry.
-Profits are highly dependent upon commodity prices, which fluctuate wildly in any given year depending on supply and demand forces.
+Profits are highly dependent on commodity prices, which fluctuate widely in any given year due to supply and demand.

 But Exxon Mobil is different.
 It traces its roots to Standard Oil, which was founded by John D. Rockefeller in 1870.